 |Le Grange||Self Catering||Saturday||4||8||3|

 This old barn has recently been converted to a high standard by the owners to provide well-equipped and relaxing holiday accommodation in a quiet location at the end of a lane with no passing traffic.
 It is equipped for up to 8 people including wheelchair access to the ground floor where there is a double bedroom with en suite wet room shower.
-It is situated just 5 minutes from the local village and 10 miles from the market town of Combourg while St Malo and Rennes are both less than an hour away.
+It is situated just a 5 minutes drive from the local village and 10 miles from the market town of Combourg while St Malo and Rennes are both less than an hour away.
 Mont St Michel and the nearest beaches can be reached in about 45 minutes.

 Fully-fitted open plan kitchen area, well equipped for those who like to cook including with electric induction hob and triple oven, microwave oven, fridge-freezer, food processor, coffee-maker and all necessary crockery, utensils, cutlery, and tea towels etc. There is also a dishwasher and a washing machine in the small utility room.